-2.4 Managing nature-related risks: Endogeneity, synergies, tradeoffs, and opportunities

-Nature-related risks are not inevitable and can be reduced by altering the economy and the financial sector's impact on nature.
-Whether and to what extent nature-related risks for MoFs will materialize depends on actions to reduce the impact of economic activities on natures and invest in ecosystem health (bending the curve of nature loss).
+2.4 Managing nature-related risks: Endogeneity, synergies, tradeoffs, and opportunities depends on actions to reduce the impact of economic activities on nature^{ss} and invest in ecosystem health (bending the curve of nature loss).
 Such actions include conservation, restoration, and sustainable use of nature (limiting nature-related physical risk).
 This is a key area where MoFs' responsibility to manage nature-related risks differs substantially from central banks and supervisors, who do not have substantial control over the drivers of nature loss.
 Additionally, MoFs have a role to play in ensuring a smooth economic transition to a nature-positive economy, including to limit the economy's impact and direct dependency on nature (limiting nature-related transition risk).
 There may be opportunities to exploit synergies with central banks and supervisors on this (within institutions' respective mandates).